stouffer/ms_abc_networks/ms/ms.md

 macro-evolution here by using extant ecological networks to calibrate the end points of an interaction-centric birth-death simulation model under the assumption that the best-fitting models will provide insight into the network's likely evolutionary history.
-Among the variety of ecological networks types, bipartite ones are the most appropriate family to test this model: they have well partitioned interactions between guilds with no complex feedback loops, are present in a variety of systems and types of biological interactions,
+Among the variety of ecological network types, bipartite ones are the most appropriate family to test this model: they have well partitioned interactions between guilds with no complex feedback loops, are present in a variety of systems and types of biological interactions,